wiaio/slate/source/index.md

 ]
 ```

-This endpoint retrieves devices.
+This endpoint retrieves a list of commands for a device.
 Requires a User token.

 ### HTTP Request